Portugal | Active Azores | Adult Only

 Ponta Delgada / Sete Cidades / Ferraria

-Arrival and transfer to your hotel for check-in and welcome breakfast (rooms are booked to guarantee your use immediately).
+Arrive and transfer to your hotel for check-in and a welcome breakfast (rooms are booked to guarantee your use immediately).
 Meet your companions and guide at noon for a short meeting.
-Head to Sete Cidades volcanic complex and lake – complete with welcome drink and toast.
+Head to Sete Cidades volcanic complex and lake.
 Hike the crater rim to learn about the fauna, flora, history, and volcanic formation of the island.
-Picnic lunch on the lake shore.
+Enjoy a picnic lunch on the lake shore – complete with a welcome drink and toast.
 Transfer to Ferraria, to swim in oceanic pools heated by volcanic vents.
 Transfer back to hotel to rest before dinner.
 Pre-dinner meeting with guide introductions, schedule review, discussion of weather forecast, necessary gear, meals, etc. Family-style dinner in the city center, followed by a short walk throughout the Azorean capital.

 About Hotel do Colégio

 Located right in the historical center of the city of Ponta Delgada, Hotel do Colégio exemplifies 19th century Azorean architecture, a result of the riches that came with the golden age of the orange trade with England.
 The building was once a manor house, then a private school and the first address of Ponta Delgada’s Music Conservatory.
 The Hotel was completely renovated in 2017.